What is a Heritage Item?

 In considering whether to approve a change to a heritage item, we consider the heritage significance of the heritage item and how a proposed development affects heritage significance.
 We also consider how negative impacts are to be managed.

 If you own a heritage item and you wish to change it, think about its significant elements.
-In most cases a 'statement of heritage significance' can be obtained from the Newcastle Heritage Register
+In most cases a 'statement of heritage significance' can be obtained from the State Heritage Inventory

 Once you know what's significant about your heritage item you can then look at what options you have to change the item, knowing what it is you need to keep.